UKPLab/plms-graph2text/README.md

 # Investigating Pretrained Language Models for Graph-to-Text Generation

-This repository contains the code for the paper: "[Investigating Pretrained Language Models for Graph-to-Text Generation](https://arxiv.org/pdf/2007.08426.pdf)".
+This repository contains the code for the paper: "[Investigating Pretrained Language Models for Graph-to-Text Generation](https://arxiv.org/pdf/2007.08426.pdf)", EMNLP | NLP4ConvAI.

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.